djangodeployment/django-deployment-book/03-web-server.rst

     service apache2 reload

-Finally, create directory ``/var/www/yourowndomain.com``, and inside that directory create a file ``index.html`` with the following
+Finally, create directory ``/var/www/$DOMAIN``, and inside that directory create a file ``index.html`` with the following
 contents:

 .. code-block:: html

-    <p>This is the web site for yourowndomain.com.</p>
+    <p>This is the web site for $DOMAIN.</p>

-Fire up your browser and visit http://yourowndomain.com/, and you should see the page you created.
+Fire up your browser and visit http://$DOMAIN/, and you should see the page you created.

 The fact that we named the apache configuration file (in ``/etc/apache2/sites-available``) ``yourowndomain.com`` is irrelevant;
 any name would have worked the same, but it's a convention to name it with the domain name.
-In fact, we needn't even have created a separate file.
+In fact, strictly speaking, we needn't even have created a separate file.
 The only configuration file apache needs is ``/etc/apache2/apache2.conf``.
 If you open that file, you will see that it contains, among others, the following line::